 1. Where are they looking?

 If your customer is fully engaged, they will be looking at you.
 If they just aren’t interested in what you’re saying, you can expect them to be looking around or becoming distracted.
-On the other hand, if they are truly interested in a certain product, their interest in that product may take precedent over you and they will often fixate their gaze toward that area.
-Make sure you pick up on where their eyes are going, as that can help give you cues about what they are truly interested in.
+On the other hand, if they are truly interested in a certain product, their interest in that product may take precedence over you, and they will often fixate their gaze on that area.
+Make sure you pick up on where their eyes are going, as that can help give you cues about what they are truly interested in.Â

-If you notice your customer is looking toward the exit or generally ignoring your attempts at conversation, it’s best to not annoy them and just let them browse.
-They can come and find you when they’re ready to talk about that sale.
+If you notice your customer is looking toward the exit or generally ignoring your attempts at conversation, it’s best not to annoy them and just let them browse.
+They can come and find you when they’re ready to talk about that sale.Â

 2. What are their arms doing?

-As a general rule of thumb, if someone has their arms crossed over them it’s a good sign that this customer simply doesn’t want to talk.
+As a general rule of thumb, if someone has their arms crossed over them, it’s a good sign that this customer simply doesn’t want to talk.
 They may want to do their own thing, or they may just not know what they want yet and need a minute to figure it out.
-Regardless, if they have their arms crossed, make sure you stay vigilant to the fact that they may not be ready to talk about a sale and give them time to do browse and think about what they need.
+Regardless, if they have their arms crossed, make sure you stay vigilant to the fact that they may not be ready to talk about a sale and give them time to browse and think about what they need.Â

 On the other hand, if their stance is generally open to you, then it could be a cue that they are ready to talk and hear what you have to offer.
 This is when you should jump in with suggestive selling techniques.
-Suggestive selling is important and requires a good amount of active listening in order to decide what it is they need (remember, the customer may not always know what they need but they will have a general idea).
+Suggestive selling is important and requires a good amount of active listening in order to decide what they need (remember, the customer may not always know what they need, but they will have a general idea).

-After you have listened to their wants and needs, offer a few products that are geared toward them not just toward what your manager wants you to push or toward what the bigger ticket item is (and trust us, customers know when you’re just trying to rack up their bill or push a certain product!)
+After you have listened to their wants and needs, offer a few products that are geared toward them, not just toward what your manager wants you to push or toward what the bigger ticket item is (and trust us, customers know when you’re just trying to rack up their bill or push a certain product!)

 3. Focus on the mouth

 Unless your customer has a great poker face, you can usually tell how they feel by looking at their mouth.
-A turned-down mouth can signal that they aren’t happy with where the discussion is going, while a slight up-turn can be a good sign and a solid “green-light” to continue your sales pitch
+A turned-down mouth can signal that they aren’t happy with where the discussion is going, while a slight upturn can be a good sign and a solid “green-light” to continue your sales pitch.Â

 Retail Sales Tip 3: Mirroring